Summer 2025 Internships

 Job Description

 The primary focus of the internship is building an understanding of the methods and philosophy behind climate-friendly, ecologically-based farming.
 Interns play an active role in the day-to-day work involved in growing organic food.
-As part of our team, interns will also work regularly with volunteers and interface with a vibrant cross-section of people and organizations addressing food insecurity and food systems issues in Maine, including gleaning groups that come to the farm to assist with harvest and food distribution.
+As part of our team, interns also work regularly with volunteers and interface with a vibrant cross-section of people and organizations addressing food insecurity and food systems issues in Maine, including gleaning groups that come to the farm to assist with harvest and food distribution.

 - Continue to develop a database of information about each recipient site in order to better inform the type/amount of vegetables offered, including diversifying our offerings to include more culturally appropriate foods.